Masswear/BeyondThresholds/Report/sliding_windows_simulation_final.md

 Author Contributions
 --------

-SA, DD and AD contributed conception and design of the study; SA and DD programmed the simulations; SA performed the analyses and wrote the first draft of the manuscript; AD and DD wrote sections of the manuscript.
-All authors contributed to manuscript revision, read and approved the submitted version.
+SA and DD programmed the simulations.
+SA performed the Q10 analyses and wrote the first draft of the manuscript.
+AD and DD wrote sections of the manuscript.
+All authors contributed conception and design of the study, manuscript revision, read and approved the submitted version.

 Funding
 --------